 ORAL/INTERPERSONAL COMMUNICATION...provides students with the skills to develop speaking, verbal and nonverbal communication, and listening skills through individual speeches, group activities, and other projects.
-COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent
+COREQUISITE: Reading placement assessment or equivalent

 PRODUCT IDENTIFICATION AND PURCHASING...through identification, the study of origins and seasonality, discussion of quality, use, safe handling and fabrication, learners will explore vegetables, seafood, meats, fruits, herbs, spices, oils, vinegar and the nature of taste and flavor.
 The USDA grading system and butchery concepts are included.
 Safety, sanitation and cost control concepts are applied.